Dennis Wilson: Formation of the Beach Boys

 The Wilsons' mother, Audree, forced Brian to include Dennis in the original lineup of the Beach Boys.
 In 1960, Dennis began taking drum lessons at Hawthorne High School.
 Teacher Fred Morgan later said that Dennis had been "a beater, not a drummer" and "a fast learner when he wanted to learn."
 According to Brian, "We kind of developed into a group sort of through the wishes of Dennis.
 He said that ... the kids at school knew I was musical because I had done some singing for assemblies and so on."
 Recalling their first group rehearsals, Dennis said that he was initially "going to play bass, and then I decided to play drums. ...
 Drums seemed to be more exciting.
 I could always play bass if I wanted to."
+Brian would ultimately play bass.
+Dennis played the drums on their first studio album "Surfin' Safari" and sang vocals.

-The Beach Boys officially formed in late 1961, with Murry taking over as manager, and had a local hit with their debut record "Surfin'", a song that Brian wrote at Dennis' urging.
+The Beach Boys officially formed in late 1961, with Murry taking over as manager, and had a local hit with their debut record "Surfin'", a song that Brian wrote at Dennis's urging.
 Dennis recalled, "We got so excited ...
 I ran down the street screaming, 'Listen, we're on the radio!'
 It was really funky.
 That started it, the minute you're on the radio."
 Though the Beach Boys developed their image based on the California surfing culture, Dennis was the only actual surfer in the band.
 Carl supported, "Dennis was the only one who could really surf.
 We all tried, even Brian, but we were terrible.
 We just wanted to have a good time and play music."